FDA proposes new levels for lead in baby food, but critics say more action is needed | KRDO

 A 2022 report by Healthy Babies, Bright Futures found lead in 80% of homemade purees or store-bought family foods.
 Arsenic was found in 72% of family food either purchased or prepared at home.

-Fresh bananas, with heavy metal levels of 1.8 parts per billion, were the least contaminated of foods tested for the report.
+Fresh bananas, with heavy metal levels of 1.8 parts per billion, contained fewer heavy metals than other foods tested for the report.
 After bananas, the least contaminated foods were grits, manufactured baby food meats, butternut squash, lamb, apples, pork, eggs, oranges and watermelon, in that order.

 Other foods with lower levels of contamination included green beans, peas, cucumbers and soft or pureed home-cooked meats, the report found.